 In March 2008, the Company entered into a Securities Industry and Financial Markets Association standard preprinted form Master Repurchase Agreement with Annaly.
 This standard agreement does not contain any sort of liquidity, net worth or other similar types of positive or negative covenants.
-Rather, the agreement contains covenants that require the buyer and seller of securities to deliver collateral or securities, and similar covenants which are customary in the form Master Repurchase Agreement.
-As of December 31, 2009, the Company was financing \$10.000 million under this agreement at a weighted average rate of 1.43%.
+Rather, the agreement contains covenants that require the buyer and seller of securities to deliver collateral or securities, and similar covenants which are customary in Master Repurchase Agreements.
+At December 31, 2010, the Company had no financing under this agreement.
+At December 31, 2009, the Company financed \$259.0 million under this agreement at a weighted average rate of 1.72%.
 The Company has been in compliance with all covenants of this agreement since it entered into this agreement.

-13. Commitments and Contingencies
+15. Commitments and Contingencies

 From time to time, the Company may become involved in various claims and legal actions arising in the ordinary course of business.
-Management is not aware of any reported or unreported contingencies at December 31, 2009.
+Management is not aware of any reported or unreported contingencies at December 31, 2010.

-14. Subsequent Events
+16. Subsequent Events